 RELATED: 50 Things to Do in Park Slope with Kids

 Pedal a boat or kayak around Prospect Park Lake.
-Photo by the author.
+Photo courtesy of the Prospect Park Alliance

 18. Rent a pedal boat as a family to cruise around Prospect Park Lake in the warmer months.

-19. Catch the sea lion show at New York Aquarium.
+19. Catch the sea lion show, or the awesome shark exhibit at New York Aquarium.

 20. Sign up for those preschool tours with these dual-language Brooklyn schools or nature-based programs in Brooklyn parks and gardens.